 Ethan was rather more than colossally surprised when Ripper, of all people, walked into his store, with three teenagers (he wondered which was the Slayer) in his trail.

 Naturally, Ethan couldn't go out there wearing his own face - Giles would recognize him in a heartbeat, and then he'd never get his plan going.
 Fortunately, Ethan specialized in transformation magic, and it was a simple matter to cast a quick glamour spell on himself.
 It wouldn't pass muster if Giles actually looked too hard - glamours tended not to work too well on other magic-users - but Ethan doubted that Giles would be that observant.
 He never had been before.

-So Ethan walked up to the quartet, taking care to change his walk and his voice so that Giles wouldn't recognize them, and asked grandly "Have you seen anything that tickles your fancy?"
+So Ethan walked up to the quartet, taking care to disguise his walk and his voice enough so that Giles wouldn't recognize them, and asked grandly "Have you seen anything that tickles your fancy?"

 Xander and Willow held out a toy gun and a ghost costume respectively, whilst Buffy was still searching the shop.
 Giles, feeling uncomfortable, muttered "I was rather hoping that I might go as a librarian.
 Or, better yet, not go at all."

 "Aw, c'mon Giles, pick a - ooh!" said Buffy, cutting herself off when she suddenly saw the lovely, fairy tale princess dress that would be sure to set Angel's pulse racing (or it would, if he had a pulse).

 "Yes, well, I'm not entirely sure that a dress is my style."
 Giles said dryly.

 "Oh, but I can't afford this." said Buffy sadly, fingering the dress.

 "Don't let a little thing like money stop you!
 I feel quite moved to make you an offer you can't refuse."
 Ethan said, stepping forward.